iturdikulov/notes/maintenance.md

 # Maintenance

-> Functional checks, servicing, repairing or replacing of necessary devices,
-> equipment, machinery, building infrastructure, and supporting utilities in
-> industrial, business, and residential installations.
-Over time, this has come
-> to include multiple wordings that describe various cost-effective practices to
-> keep equipment operational; these activities occur either before or after a
-> failure.
->
-> Any activity—such as tests, measurements, replacements, adjustments, and
-> repairs—intended to retain or restore a functional unit in or to a specified
-> state in which the unit can perform its required functions.
->
-> All action taken to retain material in a serviceable condition or to restore
-> it to serviceability.
-It includes inspections, testing, servicing,
-> classification as to serviceability, repair, rebuilding, and reclamation.
->
-> All supply and repair action taken to keep a force in condition to carry out
-> its mission.
->
-> The routine recurring work required to keep a facility (plant, building,
+> The routine recurring work required to keep a facility in such condition that
-> structure, ground facility, utility system, or other real property) in such
-> condition that it may be continuously used, at its original or designed
+> it may be continuously used, at its original or designed capacity and
-> capacity and efficiency for its intended purpose.\
+> efficiency for its intended purpose.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Maintenance)</cite>

-I like term Negentropy, which can describe my maintenance process.
+I store tasks, which I need to check constantly, in this file.
+This helps me to reduce chaos in my life (at least digital) with this maintenance tasks, I also collect all my techniques and tools information in this note.

+Main goal for maintenance is keep my stuff in some organized state and reduce entropy with Negentropy.

 > Negentropy is reverse entropy.
 It means things becoming more in order.
 By
 > 'order' is meant organization, structure and function: the opposite of